yshavit/effesvm_j/notes/bytecode.md

 Comments and empty lines
 ========================================================================================

 An empty line is one with no characters.
-It is a no-op, except when it serves as the marker for a method or function body's end, as described below.
+It is a no-op, except when it serves as the marker for a function body's end, as described below.

 A comment line starts with a hash (`#`).
 Comment lines are also no-ops.